Skip to content

 • Build fake “peer” identities that feel safe to a child.

 This lack of age verification is a central issue in many Snapchat child exploitation lawsuit investigations.
+These risks are especially concerning for users who join Snapchat at a young age, when they are most vulnerable to exploitation and harmful content.
 We strongly believe that Snapchat has failed to adequately warn parents about the inherent dangers on its platform, including mature and dangerous content.

 There is also the opposite side of the issue: tweens entering false ages to appear much older, but that's its own can of worms.